-What do we mean by the ‘Diabetes Data Science Catalyst’?
+What is the ‘Diabetes Data Science Catalyst’?

 The Diabetes Data Science Catalyst will support research of relevance to both diabetes and cardiovascular diseases through the use of health data science and advanced analytics such as Artificial Intelligence.